ceticamarco/dc/man.md

 Pops the top-of-stack without printing it

+## Parameters
+**dc** has three parameters that control its operation: the *precision*, the *input radix* and the *output radix*.
+The precision specifies the number of fraction digits to keep in the result of most arithmetical operations.
+The input radix controls the interpretation of numbers typed in(i.e., the input base).
+The output radix specifies the numeric base used to print numbers.

+The input and the output radixes are separate parameters which are, by default, equal to 10(i.e., the decimal numeral system); you can make them unequal using the `i` and `o` options(see below).
+The input radix must be within the range 2-16.
+The ouput radix, instead, can either be equal to 2, 8, 10 or 16.
+The precision parameter must be zero or greater and cannot be a float value.

+The input base affect the behaviour of the whole program, even the parameters commands.
+For example, the sequence `8 i` will change the input base to the octal numeric system and thus every new numeric input after this step will be evaluated in base 8(and not in base 10).
+Therefore, to reset the input base from the octal system to the decimal system, you will need to issue the following sequence: `12 i`.

+Non-decimal radixes enable a special set of characters(`ABCDEF`) that allows the user to insert into the stack non-decimal numbers.
+For example, the sequence `16 i F p` will print the number `15` since it represent the number `0xF` in base 10.
+Do note that these characters are case-sensitive(thus `F =/= f`) and cannot be used in the default input base system(thus `10 i F` will yield an error).

+**i**

+Pops the value off the top of the stack and uses it to set the input radix

+**o**

+Pops the value off the top of the stack and uses it to set the output radix

+**k**

+Pops the value off the top of the stack and uses it to set the precision

+**I**

+Pushes the current input radix on the stack

+**O**

+Pushes the curent output radix on the stack

+**K**

+Pushes the current precision on the stack

 ## Register(Stack)
 As mentioned before, **dc** supports an hashmap ADT called **register** represented by an ordered pair `(key, value)`.
 A register maps the `key`(represented by a single character) with a `value`(represented by an auxiliary stack and a private array).